savantadarsh/SQL/README.md

 - **Monthly Revenue Trend:** The monthly total revenue trend (all products combined) showed **significant fluctuations** over the two-year period.
 For instance, after peaking at $502,800 in Oct 2022, revenue fell sharply by -$172,300 in Nov 2022.
 2023 saw a substantial slump in May 2023 (-$204,600 from April), followed by a strong recovery and a **record high** in Dec 2023 (approx. $534,300, a $254.5k increase from Nov).
 These swings suggest seasonal factors or campaign impacts (e.g., possibly a mid-year drop and a year-end push).
 Identifying the causes behind the **largest dip (May 2023)** and the **big surge (Dec 2023)** will be important for planning (e.g., smoothing out mid-year churn, replicating successful strategies from year-end).

+## Customer Engagement and Support
+**Focus:** Understand user engagement with CloudFlow’s features and their usage of support resources, to gauge overall activity levels and potential friction points requiring support.

+**Key Questions:**

+- How actively are users engaging with CloudFlow (e.g. clicking links or using features)?
+Is the engagement distributed evenly or are there many low-activity users?

+- To what extent do users rely on self-service support (help center, FAQs) versus contacting support or filing tickets?
+Are support resources effectively helping users, or do many issues escalate to support tickets?

+**Metrics & Findings:**

+- **User Engagement Distribution:** Engagement analysis (measured here by number of link clicks per user) shows a skewed distribution.
+A majority of users perform a **moderate number of clicks** in the application, while a smaller group are highly active.
+For example, about 18.6% of users clicked 4 links in the period analyzed, the largest single group.
+Around one-third of users (33.9%) clicked 2–3 links, whereas very few users (≈3.4%) clicked 9 or 10 links.
+This indicates a **drop-off in ultra-engaged users**, suggesting that while typical users do interact with the product, relatively few are power-users.
+There may be an opportunity to increase engagement (moving users from 1–2 clicks to higher interaction levels) through in-app guides or marketing, as higher engagement often correlates with retention.

+- **Support Self-Service vs Tickets:** There is evidence that many users do **not fully utilize self-help resources** before reaching out to support.
+For instance, one user (ID U381) had **0** help center views or FAQ clicks but submitted **2 support tickets.** This pattern of immediate escalation to support suggests that some customers either can’t find answers in self-service or prefer direct support.
+On the other hand, some users successfully self-serve – e.g., user U827 viewed FAQs (recorded 1 FAQ click) and submitted **no tickets**, implying their issue was resolved via the knowledge base.
+Overall, the data shows a mix: a portion of the user base leverages documentation/FAQ (about 25% of the listed sample clicked at least one help article or FAQ) while a significant number proceed straight to support requests.
+This insight highlights the need to improve **documentation accessibility and effectiveness** to deflect avoidable support tickets (which can improve user satisfaction and reduce support costs).

 ![Descriptive Statistics](assets/BP1/BP1.png)
 ![Output](assets/BP2/BP2.png)